kedacore/keda-docs/content/blog/azure-pipelines-scaler.md

 ![scaledjobs agents](/img/blog/azure-pipelines-scaler/jobs-agents-autoscaled.png)

 Using a `ScaledJob` is the preferred way to autoscale your Azure Pipelines agents if you have long running jobs.
-The other option is using a `deployment` and leveraging the container lifecycle ([docs](https://keda.sh/docs/1.4/concepts/scaling-deployments/#leverage-the-container-lifecycle))
+The other option is using a `deployment` and leveraging the container lifecycle. ([docs](https://keda.sh/docs/1.4/concepts/scaling-deployments/#leverage-the-container-lifecycle))